jrichardsz/jrichardsz.github.io/_posts/2023-01-29-is-there-a-chance-for-a-real-assitant-like-jarvis-for-developers.md

 Since the first time I touched a computer, if I see a repetitive task, I needed to automate it, no matter what.
 I still remember one of my first portable: Dev c++.

-That necessity of automate explode when I knew the linux shell
+That necessity of automate explode when I met the linux shell

 <img src="https://www.thatcompany.com/wp-content/uploads/2019/12/power.jpg" width=500>